marcomuraro4/OBLIVION-BlackHole/README.md

 [MacOS UE5 Executable](https://drive.google.com/file/d/1DbLfugbgiproNg0VEAFT1rOAITRQB7De/view?usp=sharing)

-The visual part is realized inside Unreal Engine 5, the auditory part in SuperCollider and the web interface is a Vue application running on Node.js.
+The visual part is realized inside Unreal Engine 5, the auditory part in SuperCollider and the web interface is a Vue application running in the browser.
 Here are the instructions on how to set up all the three components:

 - Unreal Engine: the simulation can be run directly by launching the appropriate executable for your system.
 Otherwise, you can package the project yourself as follows, if you have UE5 installed: